Quantum lozenge tiling and entanglement phase transition

 A theorem by Thurston~\cite{Thurstontileability} says that for a triangular lattice to be tileable by lozenges, the difference between the height of two vertices on the boundary defined by the convention in Fig.~\ref{fig:conven} (b) is bounded by the minimal number of edges in a positively oriented path connecting the two vertices.
 The lattice of our model satisfies the stronger constraint that the difference in height along the boundary is either $0$ or $1$, by requiring consecutive edges along the boundary to rotate by an angle of $\pm \frac{\pi}{3}$.
 As a result, the number of three types of lozenges in the tiling, or the number of dimers with three different orientation are equal in our lattice.
 In Fig.~\ref{fig:Mintiling} and \ref{fig:Maxtiling} (a), we show two tiling configurations with a boundary inside a circle of diameter $L=20$.
-As the lattice size increases, the boundary of our lattice approaches the circle by filling as many hexagons in the empty space inside the circle as possible, so that in the thermodynamic or scaling limit, the lattice has a higher isotropy than the three-fold rotation symmetry.
+The different shading of lozenges in three different orientations reveals an intuitive 3D bird's-eye view of a pile of unit cubes, with the former configuration referred to as the ``rhombille tiling'', while the latter resembles a tetrahedron.
+As the lattice spacing decreases, the boundary of our lattice approaches the circle by filling as many hexagons in the empty space inside the circle as possible, so that in the thermodynamic or scaling limit, the lattice has a higher isotropy than the three-fold rotation symmetry.